 GENERAL POLICIES & INFORMATION

-Information – For information and arrangements to visit an Infant/Toddler class, call our Business Office at 743-8728.
+Information – For information and arrangements to visit a Suzuki Early Childhood Music class, call our Business Office at 716-743-8728.

-Registration – Parents may enroll their child in a BSS Infant/Toddler Class by submitting a completed application form.
-You may register for Infant/Toddler Classes any time during the year.
+Registration – Parents may enroll their child in a BSS Suzuki Early Childhood Music class by submitting a completed application form.
+You may register for classes any time during the year.

 Tuition Payment – Tuition is due in full at the beginning of each session.
 Parents are responsible for bank charges incurred due to returned checks.